Occupational Therapy OT

 3. Choose a Graduate Program

 Once you have completed the prerequisites, one of the next steps to becoming an occupational therapist is to choose a graduate degree program.
 Pursue a Master of Occupational Therapy (MOT) or Doctor of Occupational Therapy (OTD).
 In addition to the required coursework, the curriculum for both programs will include the fieldwork hours you need to sit for the certification exam.
-USAHS now offers an so OTAs can earn an MOT in as little as two years.**
+USAHS now offers an OTA to MOT bridge program so OTAs can earn an MOT in as little as 1.7 years.**

 There are different career opportunities for each path.
 With your MOT, you can become a clinician and work with people of all ages to help them improve their quality of life by overcoming cognitive and physical challenges.
-With an OTD, you still have the opportunity to become a clinician, but the additional coursework in the program prepares you to work in expanded roles, such as leadership, policy development, advocacy and research.
+With an OTD, you still have the opportunity to become a clinician.
+The additional coursework in the program prepares you to work in expanded roles, such as leadership, policy development, advocacy and research.

 To choose an OT program that’s right for you, check out these 15 questions you should ask to help find a school that fits your needs.